 A lifeguard on Redondo Beach, California went on a massive power trip when he went after a teenager who briefly set his boogie board on a trash can so it wouldn’t get sandy.
-The video was shared on YouTube by Davis Green and features a 17-year-old identified as “Thomas.”
+The video was shared on YouTube by David Hogg and features his 17-year-old friend identified as “Thomas.”

 The incident occurred at Topaz Jetty, an esplanade on Redondo Beach.

 The video begins showing a lifeguard leaning over Thomas, telling him, “Nobody cares about you.”

 There is then a brief summary of what sparked the confrontation.

 After enjoying the ocean, Thomas briefly set his boogie board down on a trash can so that it wouldn’t get sandy.
 When the lifeguard asked Thomas to remove his board, the teenager did so but mouthed off, saying, “I didn’t know it was a crime to put your board on a trash can.”

 The lifeguard then became unnecessarily hostile to the teen.